 Water kefir is the most popular fermented food at our house.
 It’s the one ferment that each family member enjoys and will drink on a regular basis.
 I was surprised by how quickly my family fell in love with this bubbly, tangy treat.
-If you want to try it, too, keep reading.
+If you want to know how to make water kefir, keep reading.

 We’ve been brewing water kefir for two years, with only a couple of small breaks, and it always disappears—sometimes faster than I can keep up!
 I can’t tell you how many times I’ve heard the fridge open and someone says, “Hey, who drank all the kefir?”